-Over the Counter Drugs: Side Effects, Detox, Withdrawal, and Treatment
+Over the Counter Drug Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Over the counter (OTC) drugs are medications you can buy at the store without a prescription.
 According to the Consumer Healthcare Products Association, more than 750,000 retail outlets in the U.S. sell OTC drugs and 8 in 10 consumers use OTC products to relieve their symptoms without having to see a doctor.1